The US is finally evacuating Americans from the Diamond Princess. Here's why that's made them mad - Local News 8

 “From tragedy to comedy to farce,” tweeted American passenger Matthew Smith, pulling no punches.
 “The US government instead wants to take us off without testing, fly us back to the US with a bunch of other untested people, and then stick us in 2 more weeks of quarantine?
 How does that make any sense at all?”

-Those who decide not to board the flight will still have to spend two weeks in Japan before being able to head home.
+Those who decide not to board the flight will still have to spend two weeks in Japan before being able to head home, because the American government says that it won’t accept the Diamond Princess quarantine as proof that someone is virus free.

 For Karey Mansicalco, who owns a real estate company in Utah, the news yanked freedom from her hands at the 11th hour.